 By contrast, Nessie is said to reside in an enclosed area, there are now regular treks up the Himalayas, and Washington state forests have been visited by outdoors enthusiasts and vacationers for decades.
 No Sasquatch has been killed by a hunter or vehicle, no hiker or camper has stumbled onto its remains.
 Then there are the untold hours spent by persons using video equipment, bait, and night vision devices to search in the precise location where sightings have been alleged, and none have come away with so much as a hair or tooth fragment that might belong to the sought-after cryptid.

-If Finding Bigfoot lands its prey, I will announce this as a major cryptozoologist victory, and do so on my head for good measure.
+If Finding Bigfoot lands its prey, I will announce this as a major cryptozoologist victory, and will do so standing on my head for good measure.
 But so far, the platypus, giant squid, mountain gorilla, okapi, and komodo dragon, and every other confirmed creature were discovered by scientists.
 This shows why measured inquiry, careful investigation, and verified evidence is valued over hearsay, speculation, and desire.